-6. Check your cell phone and Internet tariffs and upload your selfies
+6. Check your mobile and Internet rates and upload your selfies

 Every corner of Rome deserves to be photographed and surely during your trip you will want to share your snapshots with your loved ones through your social networks.
 My advice is to carefully read the conditions of your mobile tariff and analyze the cost of calls and Internet connection abroad.

-If the idea of renting a Vespa and going with your hair in the wind seems a very romantic idea, but impractical; Rome offers several alternative means of transport to move around the city like a Roman.
+If the idea of renting a Vespa and riding with your hair in the wind seems like a very romantic but impractical idea, Rome offers several alternative means of transport to move around the city like a Roman.
 Here are the best ones:

 - Metro: although it has only three lines (it is one of the smallest in Europe) it reaches the main points of interest.
-In this article I leave you a guide to move around the metro in Rome like a fish in water.
+In this article I leave you a guide for you to move around Rome's metro like a fish in water.
 You can't miss it!

 - Tramway: despite being a very comfortable means of transport, it is not very useful as it does not run along the main arteries of the city.

 - Bus: there are more than 350 bus lines.
 The ideal, if you want to use public transport, is to combine it with the subway.

 If you are going to be in Rome for more than 7 days, I advise you to buy a metro ticket valid for one week.
 Don't forget to validate your ticket, otherwise it could cost you a 50€ fine.